 Identifying potential college-level learning can impact your undergraduate academic program by saving you both time and money.
 Earning credit through prior learning, or experiential learning, can accelerate your path to completing your bachelor's degree.

-If you to apply to the School of Professional and Continuing Studies' bachelor's program, you will have the opportunity to claim credit for what you already know.
+If you to apply to the regional and online bachelor's programs, you will have the opportunity to claim credit for what you already know.

 Prior Learning Assessment (PLA) Accelerator